brucew2099/angular-member-service/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.

+## Mock API generation

+1. Create a project called `members` at http://mockapi.io
+2. Create a schema with the following fields
+   1. MemberId....
+Object ID
+   2. MemberBio...
+String
+   3. MemberAge...
+Number
+   4. MemberName..
+String
+3. Generate mock data by clicking on GENERATE ALL button

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.